gparatore123/nightmare/modules/06-ROP/unit_07.md

-After the return/leave, the segfault occurs revealing the stack pointer at the time of the exploit, and this is EXACTLY the information we need in order to calculate the address of the start of the exploit string where "/bin/sh;" lives.
+After the return/leave, the segfault occurs revealing the stack pointer at the time of the exploit, and this is EXACTLY the information we need to calculate the address of the start of the exploit string where "/bin/sh;" lives.

 Consider again, that after the return and leave, the stack looks like